 On the other hand, the following code throws an exception:

 var tableClient = storageAccount.CreateCloudTableClient(); var table = tableClient.GetTableReference("table1"); table.Create(); table.Create();

 The remote server returned an error: (409) Conflict.

-Delete operation.
+A similar behavior is implemented for Delete operation.
 So the following code works fine:

 And this code throws an exception: